ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 plt.legend(['African-American','Caucasian'])
 ```

-# %load code/corels.md
-# Corels
+# Extension: CORELS

-COPMAS has also been critcized for being a generally opaque system.
+COPMAS has also been criticized for being a generally opaque system.
+Some machine learning models are easier to understand than others, for example a rule list is easy to understand.

-We saw during the interpretability class, the [CORELS system](https://corels.eecs.harvard.edu/corels/run.html).
-It learns a rule list from the Propulica data and reports similar accuracy.
+The [CORELS system](https://corels.eecs.harvard.edu/corels/run.html) learns a rule list from the ProPublica data and reports similar accuracy.

 ```
 if ({Prior-Crimes>3}) then ({label=1})